Green Pepper Jelly is one of those timeless Southern staples that quietly steals the show at any gathering.

 I picked up these really cute jelly jars on Amazon.
-They always make them with the cutest designs from quilted to plain and sometimes you can get them in the prettiest blue color.
-They look great when you pass them on as gifts.
+They always make them with the cutest designs, from quilted to plain, and sometimes you can get them in the prettiest blue color.

-Also, if you are going to can, you don't need these items, but they are very helpful — Ball Jar Lifter and a Ball Collapsible Jar Funnel.
-Trust me when I say you will want these two items because it will make your life so much easier when you make your jelly.
+Trust me when I say you will want these two items because they will make your life so much easier when you make your jelly.

-What makes this green pepper jelly “green” is the bell pepper and jalapeno that you use.
-You use more bell pepper than you do jalapeno so that it has less heat.
+What makes this spicy jelly “green” is the green bell peppers and jalapeno that you use.
+Use more bell peppers than you do jalapeno peppers so that it has less heat.

 I use my Ninja processor because it does such a fabulous job.
 It eliminates me having to use both a blender and a food processor.
 It does the job of both.

-Once you get the peppers minced, you are going to combine the pepper mixture, vinegar, and sugar in a saucepan and bring to a rolling boil.
+Once the peppers are minced, combine the pepper mixture, regular white vinegar or apple cider vinegar, and sugar in a large pot and bring to a rolling boil over medium-high heat.

-Now, when this first starts cooking, it is going to smell very peppery, but don't worry.
-That smell soon goes away and pretty soon the sugar takes over and the smell is amazing — trust me.
+When this first starts cooking, it is going to smell very peppery, but don't worry.
+That smell soon goes away, and pretty soon the sugar takes over, and the smell is amazing.

 After the jars are sterilized, you can preserve the food.

-Then place the jars in the pot with the rack and water and heat for about 10 minutes.
-This will ensure that the seals properly seal as they should.
+Place the mason jars in the pot with the rack and water, and heat for about 10 minutes.

-Remove from the water bath and place on a towel on the counter and allow it to rest and cool.
-You will eventually hear a “pop” sound come from each of your jars as they are sealing.
+Remove from the water bath, place jars on a towel on the counter, and allow them to rest and cool.
+You will eventually hear a “pop” sound come from each of your jars as they seal.

 Looking for other jam and jelly recipes?
 Check these out!